-The Student Government Association (SGA) is the governing body that represents students and advises the college administration on issues of student interest and concern.
-Each Spring, five Division Senators are elected by the student body to serve on the SGA.
-Contact the Office of Student Life for more information.
+The Student Government Association (SGA) is the governing body that represents students, plans and coordinates service programs that will benefit the student body, and advises the College administration on issues of student interest and concern.
+Each spring semester, six executive board officers and five division senators are elected by the student body to serve on the SGA.
+Contact the Office of Student Life & Engagement for more information.